 Enterprise Car Club has partnered with ride sharing pioneers Liftshare to help groups of people share a single hybrid or electric car club vehicle for their daily commute, helping reduce dependency on older, often higher-polluting household vehicles.
 Find out more about this exciting partnership here.

 Enterprise Car Club is working with the Urban Mobility Partnership (UMP) a coalition committed to providing long-term leadership and near-term solutions to improve future urban mobility.
 The innovative partnership represents the breadth of the urban mobility landscape.
 Together they aim to ensure that effective policy at a national, regional and local level, combined with new technology, supports better mobility and helps tackle the major challenges of congestion, air quality and climate change.

-By taking private vehicle ownership off the road, Enterprise Car Club accomodates space for active travel, making it safer and more attractive to the wider community.
-Car Club members themselves after joining are likely to walk more (+16%) and cycle more (+10%) than they did prior to obtaining membership.
+By taking private vehicle ownership off the road, Enterprise Car Club creates space for active travel, making it safer and more attractive to the wider community.
+Car Club members themselves after joining are likely to walk more and cycle more than they did prior to obtaining membership.
 Research shows that up to 60% of car club members walk three times a week, and up to 30% have used a bicycle as frequently – compared an average of just 14% of people cycling more than once a week*.
 This is because car club members have a greater propensity to opt for active travel modes for smaller localised journeys, using a car only when really needed.
 Find out more about Enterprise Car Club & Active Travel here.